Sign up for insider tips and health care news

 When you enroll in our DPC clinic, we are committing to your health, and so should you.
 Therefore, we would like you to commit for a minimum of 3 months.

-However, if you still decide to cancel or move out of town, please notify us at least 30 days in advance so we cancel your next bill.
 There will be no refunds of memberships already paid for and used.
 The only exceptions are for a deployment or if you move out of town, then we can refund you the remaining months that are not consumed (and the consumed months for that billing period will be billed at the monthly rate).

-No. At no time will you be asked to pay or for a credit card until you are enrolled as a patient.
-Even at the Pre-Registration process, the prices you will see at checkout are estimates, before any applicable promos and discounts.
-You don’t pay until your membership is officially approved and after your initial visit.
+However, at the Pre-Registration process, the prices you will see at checkout are estimates, before any applicable promos and discounts.

 WE TREAT YOU LIKE FAMILY!